scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   30-August-2001
     -   Fixed some bugs in otf output:
         -   hintmasks were being output incorrectly, omitting bytes of data.
 This could cause horrendous errors.
-If FontForge read in one of these fonts it would often report "stack underflow".
+If websharpstudios read in one of these fonts it would often report "stack underflow".
         -   Another hintmask problem caused characters to be offset from